JaydenChanAK/JaydenChanAK.github.io/_projects/digital games/parrying_god.md

 related_publications: false
 ---

 Parrying God is a high-intensity 3rd person multiplayer smash-like fighting game where powerful abilities, devastating combos, and godlike enhancements determine the victor.
-Players battle in destructible arenas, wield various weapons, and choose a patron deity to appease.
+Players battle in evolving arenas, wield various weapons, and choose a patron deity to appease.
 Master the art of parrying to overcome your foes, build favor, and transform into an avatar of your patron.
 In Parrying God, every clash is a test of one’s skill, and only the most skilled warriors survive.

 <b>Experience Goals:</b>